Created to nurture individual and collective thriving.

 As the founder and director of House of Thriving, Maria’s purpose is to nurture a sense of thriving in leaders across education, the arts, and organizations so they can cultivate thriving communities.

 Maria Tan is an educator and consultant who works closely with leaders to help nurture their vision, bring their ideas to life and co-create conditions for individual and collective thriving.
-She consults for organizations, schools and individuals who are committed to serving communities through healing-centered work and education.
+She consults for organizations, schools and individuals who are committed to serving communities through healing-centered education and business development.

-During her tenure as a Bronx high school science teacher beginning in 2015, she led a school-wide shift towards equitable practices.
-In this role, she introduced restorative circles as an adult and student practice, facilitated racial affinity groups amongst staff, and taught trauma-informed mindfulness daily to hundreds of students and adults.
+During her time as a Bronx high school science teacher beginning in 2015, she led a school-wide shift towards equitable practices.
+In this role, she introduced restorative circles as an adult and student practice, facilitated racial affinity groups amongst staff, and shared trauma-informed mindful practices daily to hundreds of students and adults.

 Maria's direct experience of healing from teacher burnout through self-excavation inspired her to launch Thriving Teacher Project in 2020 to create healing and restorative spaces for educators during the height of the pandemic.
 Through this work, she focused on mindfulness, social-emotional learning, and collective healing as tools to empower educators to show up authentically for themselves and their students.